 Málaga-Costa del Sol Airport (AGP) is Spain’s third-busiest airport and an important destination for European tourism.
-It processes nearly 25 million passengers each year, connecting the Costa del Sol to other parts of Europe and beyond.
+It processes over 20 million passengers each year, connecting the Costa del Sol to other parts of Europe and beyond.

 How many passengers pass through Málaga Airport each year?